FBI kept using Steele dossier for FISA applications despite documenting ex-spy's bias, documents show

 The 22 pages of reports on interviews with Ohr also revealed his extensive contacts with Steele.
 The two communicated on the encrypted messaging app "WhatsApp," according to the records.

-The documents show Ohr's contacts with Steele extended through May 2017 when Special Counsel Robert Mueller was appointed.
+The FBI documents showed Ohr's contacts with Steele extended through May 2017, when Special Counsel Robert Mueller was appointed.
 Ohr then became a kind of backchannel linking Steele to the FBI after his termination.

+House Oversight Committee ranking member Jim Jordan, R-Ohio, told Fox News' "Hannity" late Thursday: "Why do you terminate your direct relationship with Christopher Steele and then encourage a top Justice Department official to keep meeting with him, and then coming and briefing you about each of those meetings and conversations?
+Seems to me you're trying to hide something when you do that."

+In November 2016, Ohr said that “reporting on Trump’s ties to Russia [was] going to the Clinton Campaign, Jon Winer at the U.S. State Department and the FBI.”

 Ohr 302s FOIA Release 080819 by Fox News on Scribd